Powerful quake rocks Turkey and Syria, kills more than 2,300

 In Turkey, meanwhile, the quake damaged a historic castle perched atop a hill in the center of the provincial capital of Gaziantep, about 33 kilometers (20 miles) from the epicenter.
 Parts of the fortresses’ walls and watch towers were leveled and other parts heavily damaged, images from the city showed.

-Nearly 1,500 people were killed in 10 Turkish provinces, with some 8,500 injured, according to the president of the country's disaster management agency.
-The death toll in government-held areas of Syria climbed over 430 people, with some 1,280 injured, according to the Health Ministry.
+More than 1,500 people were killed in 10 Turkish provinces, with some 9,700 injured, according to Turkish authorities.
+The death toll in government-held areas of Syria climbed to over 460 people, with some 1,300 injured, according to the Health Ministry.
 In the country’s rebel-held northwest, groups that operate there said the death toll was at least 380, with many hundreds injured.

 Huseyin Yayman, a legislator from Turkey’s Hatay province, said several of his family members were stuck under the rubble of their collapsed homes.